audience-kit/audience_kit_api/doc/TASKS.md

 - Facebook login

 ## Marketing
+- Rewrite with Smarty countdown May 20
+- Updates to contact / owner profile
 - BUG: Some sign-ups dont contain email
 - `hotmess` gem
 - Marketing site use CORS API for "preview content"